tegonal/Lasius/docs/Auth.md

 Lasius supports the integration of a [Keycloak](https://keycloak.org) instance as an authentication provider.
 To do this, a corresponding [OpenID Connect client](https://www.keycloak.org/docs/latest/server_admin/index.html#_oidc_clients) must be registered in the Keycloak instance.

-Afterwards, the Keycloak instance can be configured using the following environment variables, provided that the provider has been recorded in the backend configuration:
+Once the client is entered in the Keycloak configuration, Keycloak integration can be configured using the following environment variables:

 | Environment variable | Description |
 |---|--|